DoD-Platform-One/Gatekeeper/README.md

 The repo contains `ConstraintTemplate` and `Constraints`.

 - `ConstraintTemplates` describe both the Rego that enforces the constraint and the schema of the constraint.
-It is the same context as the `ConstraintTemplate` being a CRD with the schema definition and the `Contraints` being the CRs passing parameters.
+It is the same context as the `ConstraintTemplate` being a CRD with the schema definition and the `Constraints` being the CRs passing parameters.

 You can find `ConstraintTemplates` in [`/chart/templates/constraint-templates`](./chart/templates/constraint-templates).